 The biggest reason these point sales are so valuable to those of us who know how to use them ( hint…not on domestic economy tickets ) is the ability to use the points to buy insanely expensive business and first class flights for a fraction of the cost.
 Keep in mind, Alaska changed its program terms to restrict those who aren’t elites to buying just 150k a year, if you carry at least MVP, you can buy to your heart’s delight ( more on that in the post ).

 Of course, I never recommend buying any points currency on speculation.
 So only buy if you foresee a good use for them.

-If you’re targeted for a 50% bonus on purchased Alaska Miles you’ll see this:
+The 50% bonus on purchased Alaska Miles is tiered so you’ll see this: